RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: Experiments

 \textbf{Implementation.} We finetune a state-of-the-art multi-modal encoder BLIP-2~\cite{li2023blip} on three datasets: \datasetName{}, Text2CAD~\cite{khan2024text2cad}, and Ghezelbash~\cite{ghezelbash2024mechanical}.
 We leverage the image-caption pairs from the selected datasets as training and test data.
 In this setting, each text query corresponds to a single ground-truth image.
 All models are trained on 4 NVIDIA A100-80GB GPUs until convergence.

-\textbf{Retrieval Results.} Table~\ref{table:result-t2i-retrieval} presents the results of finetuning the BLIP-2 model on one dataset (rows) and evaluating it on another dataset (columns).
-The results suggest that \datasetName{} is more challenging to train on, as models finetuned on it achieve lower performance metrics compared to those trained on other datasets.
-However, they still generalize better in cross-dataset testing.
-Fig.~\ref{fig:qualitative-retrieval} illustrates the top-1 retrieval results for queries from three test sets.
+\textbf{Retrieval Results.} Table~\ref{table:result-t2i-retrieval} presents the finetuning results of the BLIP-2 model on one dataset (rows) and evaluating it on another dataset (columns).
+Results suggest that \datasetName{} is a challenging benchmark, as models finetuned on it achieve lower performance in all metrics, yet generalize better in cross-dataset testing, compared to those trained on other datasets.
+Fig.~\ref{fig:qualitative-retrieval} shows top-1 retrieval results for queries from three test sets.
 The qualitative results show that the model finetuned on \datasetName{} performs well across various design types, including CAD images and drawings.